Contact Student Development

 The forms linked below are made available online in an effort to make information accessible to all students:

 Procedures are applicable to all student complaints alleging discrimination, harassment, and retaliation on the basis of disability.
-Please refer to our Policies and Procedure Manual for a complete listing of our grievance procedures.
+Please refer to our for a complete listing of our grievance procedures.

 Individuals who feel they have been denied academic adjustments and/or have been discriminated against on the basis of disability may contact the Accessibility Services Program Administrator and the administrative head of the department where the discrimination occurred in an effort to resolve the complaint informally.
 The responsible official will attempt to resolve the matter within 30 days of receiving the complaint.